Hi all,

 PS /home/rebelinux>

-In the previous example the credentials are saved in a variable with the name $Credentials and then this variable is used as “Input” in the “Connect-VIServer” command using the (-Credential $Credentials) option.
+At the previous example the credentials are saved in a variable with the name $Credentials and then this variable is used as Input in the Connect-VIServer command using the (-Credential $Credentials) option.
 Once the initial connection is made you can use the variable $defaultVIServer to validate the existing connection.
-It is important to mention that the session found in the $defaultVIServer variable will be used by default when using the cmdlet if the “-Server” option is not specified.
+It is important to mention that the session found in the $defaultVIServer variable will be used by default when using the cmdlet if the -Server option is not specified.

 PS /home/rebelinux> $defaultVIServer